 The Moto Insta-Share Projector is perfect for business users who may want to show a presentation on the road without the need for a standalone projector or PC.
 The projector contains a 100 mAh battery and a 50 lumen projector that should last about an hour on a full charge.
 It also comes with a stiff folding stand that allows the image coming from the projector to be placed on any surface.
 The image projected by the Moto Mod can go up to 70 inches at a 480p resolution on a wall.
 Amazon is currently selling this Moto Mod for $250.

 JBL SoundBoost 2 Speaker Moto Mod

-This Moto Mod is made for people who want to own a smartphone, but also want some features that are normally not included in mobile phone cameras.
+This Moto Mod camera is made for people who want to own a smartphone, but also want some features that are normally not included in mobile phone cameras.
 The Hasselblad True Zoom Camera‘s biggest feature is its 10x optical zoom.
 It also has OIS for photos, EIS for video, two microphones, a Xenon flash, and much more.
-You can currently buy this Moto Mod on Amazon for $239.99
+You can currently buy this Moto Mod camera on Amazon for $239.99

 Incipio Vehicle Dock Moto Mod